MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python-flask.md

 1. Follow the steps and enter the necessary details to sign in with your Microsoft account.
 You're requested to provide an email address and password to sign in.

-1. The application requests permission to maintain access to data you have given it access to, and to sign you in and read your profile, as shown.
+1. The application requests permission to maintain access to data you've given it access to, and to sign you in and read your profile, as shown.
 Select Accept.

   ![Diagram that shows the sample app requesting for consent to access the required permissions.](media/python-webapp/consent.png)